TL;DR

 Crucially, every meeting is transcribed and the transcript is checked into GitHub alongside the design corpus.
 That means the agents have access to the full historical record - not just the curated decisions, but the conversations that led to them.
 When Claude Code is asked why a particular choice was made, it does not have to guess.
 It can read the room from six months ago.
 This single change has done more for the quality of AI-suggested designs than any prompt-engineering trick I have tried, because the model is no longer reasoning from a sanitised summary; it is reasoning from the actual debate.

-On top of that, everything is cross-checked every day.
-A scheduled agent walks the repo and asks one question over and over: does the code still match the design, and does the design still match itself?
-Drift gets flagged the morning it appears, not the quarter it appears.
-That is the difference between documentation as an artefact and documentation as a system.
+On top of that, everything is cross-checked regularly - though for now that cross-checking is a manual habit, not an automated job.
+I lean on Cursor’s IDE chat to walk the repo with me and ask one question over and over: does the code still match the design, and does the design still match itself?
+Drift gets flagged the day I look, not the quarter it appears.
+The plan is to hand this off to a scheduled agent so it happens overnight without me, but that is the next step, not the current state.
+Either way, it is the difference between documentation as an artefact and documentation as a system.

 Cursor does not just store.
 It thinks.
 It restructures documents, surfaces related concepts, and finds connections I would not have noticed.
 During design reviews it has become a running joke - I will suggest adding something, and someone will reply, “No James, it is already there.”
 And it is, perfectly phrased and in exactly the right place.